 - Academic Achievement: The Academic Achievement Indicator reflects how well district students are meeting the state's proficiency goal, based on mean scale scores and percentile ranks of schools on Colorado's standardized assessments.
 Performance is determined by overall content area, as well as by disaggregated student groups.
 Disaggregated groups include free or reduced-price lunch eligible students, minority students, multilingual learners, and students with disabilities.
 This Indicator includes results from: - o CMAS English language arts, mathematics, science - o PSAT 9 & 10 - o Alternate DLM/CoAlt assessments - Academic Growth: The Academic Growth Indicator reflects academic progress calculated using the Colorado Growth Model.
 This Indicator reflects normative (median) growth: how the academic progress of the students in the district/school compared to their academic peers (i.e., other students statewide with a similar content proficiency score history or similar English language proficiency score history).
 As is the case with the achievement indicator, CMAS and PSAT 9 & 10 results are calculated at both the overall level and by disaggregated student groups.
 WIDA ACCESS (i.e., English Language Proficiency and On Track to EL Proficiency) is calculated at the overall level.
 More information is available in the Growth and ACCESS On Track Growth fact sheets. - Postsecondary and Workforce Readiness: The Postsecondary and Workforce Readiness Indicator reflects student preparedness for college or careers upon completing high school.
-This indicator reflects student graduation rates (best of 4-, 5-, 6- or 7-years), disaggregated graduation rates for historically disadvantaged students (i.e., free/reduced price lunch eligible, minority students, students with disabilities, multilingual learners), dropout rates, Colorado SAT mean scale scores, and matriculation rates that represent the percent of high school graduates that go on to Career & Technical Education (CTE) programs, community colleges, 4 year institutions, the military, or postsecondary programs (i.e., ASCENT, P-TECH, T-REP).
+This indicator reflects student graduation rates (best of 4-, 5-, 6- or 7-years), disaggregated graduation rates for historically disadvantaged students (i.e., free/reduced price lunch eligible, minority students, students with disabilities, multilingual learners), dropout rates, Colorado SAT mean scale scores, and matriculation rates that represent the percent of high school graduates that go on to Career & Technical Education (CTE) programs, community colleges, 4year institutions, the military, or postsecondary programs (i.e., ASCENT, P-TECH, T-REP).
 Additionally, industry credentials, as recognized by the Colorado Workforce Development Council, are included in CTE and overall matriculation rates calculations.
 Lastly, students that have earned a college degree during high school are also included in the overall, 2-yr, and/or 4-yr rates.
-More information is available in the PWR fact sheet. - Another performance indicator, On Track Growth, is listed in state statute.
+More information is available in the PWR fact sheet.

+• Another performance indicator, On Track Growth, is listed in state statute.
 The state has been working on a new On Track Growth metric based upon feedback from the field.
-However, the transition to digital PSAT and SAT assessments in Spring 2024 prevents implementation of the measure for high schools and districts until 2025 at the earliest.
 In November 2023, the state board voted to delay implementation of the measure in performance frameworks until all school levels are available for inclusion.
-In the meantime, the Department is expected to release public reports on the measure for elementary and middle schools, as they are available.
+In the meantime, public reports for elementary and middle schools are available within the District and School Dashboard, under the "On Track Growth" tab.
 More information is available in the On Track Growth fact sheet.

 Districts and schools receive a rating on each Performance Indicator that evaluates if they exceeded, met, approached, or did not meet the state's expectations.
 These Performance Indicators are then combined for an overall evaluation of a district/school's performance.
+More information about these calculations are available in the District and School Performance Framework Calculation Guidebook.
 Annotated versions of the Performance Frameworks and the Alternative Education Campus (AEC) Performance Framework are available.